folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "A nigga wonder what Lecrae would do" > Lecrae

-* Kendrick transitions away from discussion on his spiritual, physical and emotional trials withing the entertainment industry and once again wonders out loud what Lecrae would do as a Black man and a hip hop artist who has faced many similar trials and challenges.
+* Kendrick transitions away from discussion on his spiritual, physical, and emotional trials within the entertainment industry and once again wonders out loud what Lecrae would do as a Black man and a hip-hop artist who has faced many similar trials and challenges.

-* It is notable that instead of saying “***I*** wonder what Lecrae would do", he now says “***a nigga*** wonder what Lecrae would do", almost as if it is a question that any Black person should be wondering.
+* It is notable that instead of saying “*I* wonder what Lecrae would do," he now says “*a nigga* wonder what Lecrae would do," almost as if it is a question that any Black person should be wondering.

-* For context, Lecrae has had to deal with his fair share of public controversy and conflict with White Christians who began to take offense at Lecrae when after Lecdrated started speaking about racial justice issues that were affecting the Black community.
+* For context, Lecrae has had to deal with his fair share of public controversy and conflict with White Christians who began to take offense at Lecrae when after Lecrae started speaking about racial justice issues that were affecting the Black community.

-* Because White (Evangelical) Christians represent the largest consumer demographic for Christian hip hop, speaking out about racial justice put Lecrae at odds with the White -wned entertainment industry who wanted to co-opt his music and act like they owned him.
-Lecraes details these dynamics on several tracks on Lecrae’s 2017 album *All Things Work Together for Good*.
+* Because White (Evangelical) Christians represent the largest consumer demographic for Christian hip-hop, speaking out about racial justice put Lecrae at odds with the White-owned entertainment industry, who wanted to co-opt his music and act like they owned him.
+Lecrae details these dynamics on several tracks from his 2017 album *All Things Work Together for Good*.

   * *Learned a lot over these last few years
   **Industry people ain't friends, just peers**